jpmml/jpmml-transpiler/benchmarking.md

 # Protocol #

-The effect of transpilation on memory consumption and execution speed can be estimated using the `org.jpmml.evaluator.EvaluationExample` command-line application (download the latest JPMML-Evaluator example executable uber-JAR file from the [JPMML-Evaluator releases](https://github.com/jpmml/jpmml-evaluator/releases) page).
+The effect of transpilation on memory consumption and execution speed can be estimated using the `org.jpmml.evaluator.example.EvaluationExample` command-line application (download the latest JPMML-Evaluator example executable uber-JAR file from the [JPMML-Evaluator releases](https://github.com/jpmml/jpmml-evaluator/releases) page).

-For example, evaluating the `/src/test/resources/pmml/LightGBMAudit.pmml` model with the `/src/test/resources/csv/Audit.csv` input dataset.
+For example, evaluating the `LightGBMAudit.pmml` model with the `Audit.csv` input dataset.

 Evaluating the model in interpreted mode: